The Day the Earth Stopped: Production

-Its title and premise are similar to those of the 2008 remake of The Day the Earth Stood Still (of which The Day the Earth Stopped is a mockbuster) but the film's plot also incorporates elements from other science-fiction films involving aliens, such as Transformers, Independence Day and Earth vs. the Flying Saucers.
-The film is Howell's second Asylum film in which he was attached as director, the first being War of the Worlds 2: The Next Wave.
+Although its title and premise are similar to those of the 2008 remake of The Day the Earth Stood Still, the film's plot also incorporates elements from other science-fiction films involving aliens, such as Transformers, Independence Day and Earth vs. the Flying Saucers.
+It was Howell's second directing turn for Asylum, after War of the Worlds 2: The Next Wave.

 Controversy

-Due to its similarities with The Day the Earth Stood Still, The Asylum has been threatened with legal action by 20th Century Fox over the release of The Day the Earth Stopped.
-However, no action was taken and the film proceeded to be released.
+Due to its similarities with The Day the Earth Stood Still, The Asylum was threatened with legal action by 20th Century Fox over the release.
+However, no action was taken.

 Reception

-Found to be one of the best movies from the Asylum, and in many ways superior to than the original.
-Likewise Den of Geek found the movie to be among the best from The Asylum.
-However, Moira gave the movie one star, finding it uninspired and so generic that it's hard to care what happens.
+Many critics considered The Day the Earth Stopped one of Asylum's best films, and in many ways superior to the original.
+However, Moira gave the movie one star, finding it so uninspired and generic that it was "hard to care what happens".

-Screen Rant found it to be a fun B-Movie and an improvement on the original, while Dread Central found it tedious.
+Screen Rant found it "a fun B-Movie" and "an improvement on the original", while Dread Central found it tedious.

 Release

-It was released on DVD by The Asylum on December 9, 3 days before Fox's remake of Stood Still released to theaters.
-Later on, Echo Bridge Entertainment re-released it on DVD and released it on Blu-Ray May 18, 2010.
+It was released on DVD by The Asylum on December 9, 3 days before Fox's remake was released to theaters.
+Echo Bridge Entertainment re-released it on DVD and released it on Blu-Ray May 18, 2010.
 It was also included in a Blu-Ray double feature with War of the Worlds 2: The Next Wave and a DVD triple feature with Transmorphers: Fall of Man and Countdown: Armageddon.

-In addition to its home video release, the movie is available to stream on many sites, including - as of November 2022- Plex, Tubi and YouTube.
+In addition to its home video release, the movie can be streamed on many sites, including Plex, Tubi and YouTube, as of November 2022.